singapaul/52CardPOC/README.md

 To do

+- rebuild using Gatsby
+- integrate vercel web analytics
 - fix the grid, including aligning the bottom cards to the center
-- header component
-- footer component
 - Revert to using Tailwind.
 1) Fix Single Card and 2) Fix Multiple Cards
 - Implement social share tools on toast
 - integrate light/dark mode